caryhuang/synchdb/README.md

 SynchDB is a PostgreSQL extension designed for fast and reliable data replication from multiple heterogeneous databases into PostgreSQL.
 It eliminates the need for middleware or third-party software, enabling direct synchronization without additional orchestration.

 SynchDB is a dual-language module, combining Java (for utilizing Debezium Embedded connectors) and C (for interacting with PostgreSQL core) components, and requires the Java Virtual Machine (JVM) and Java Native Interface (JNI) to operate together.
-It also has support for Java-free, native Openlog Replicator connector.

 ### Supported PostgreSQL Versions
 * PostgreSQL: 16, 17